 Maurice said, “I have worked with young people and schools for many years and recognise that children face huge disadvantages if they do not receive help early on.
 Sophia (CEO and founder) has created a highly qualified team with a breadth of experience and the Didcot lodges are delighted to be able to support this local charity.”

-Anthony Howlett-Bolton, the leader of Berkshire Freemasons said, “I am pleased that the Masonic Charitable Foundation have recognised the important contribution Clear Sky make to the wellbeing of children in our area and that this grant will be used to make a difference in young peoples’ lives.
+Berkshire freemason, Anthony Howlett-Bolton said, “I am pleased that the Masonic Charitable Foundation have recognised the important contribution Clear Sky make to the wellbeing of children in our area and that this grant will be used to make a difference in young peoples’ lives.
 I encourage teachers to contact the charity as there will be children in your schools who would benefit from the support they offer.”